shayanponnannamalchira/SCM-Project/README.md

 ## About The Project

-This repository hosts a collection of classic arcade games, developed as a collaborative project for Team 2.
+This repository hosts a collection of classic arcade games, developed as a collaborative project for Source Code Management class.
 The aim is to provide a fun and engaging set of playable games, demonstrating various programming concepts and game development techniques.

 The project currently features: